Overview

 Why this matters.
 This removes the Born rule from the list of independent axioms of quantum mechanics, replacing it with a consequence of deeper principles.
 It also connects to Gleason’s theorem, an independent mathematical result that confirms the uniqueness from a different direction.

 An honest caveat.
 The derivation uses the identification of coherence with the squared norm of Hilbert space.
-This was originally a structural postulate (S1), but is now derived as a theorem: the unique continuous, U(1)-invariant, composition-compatible coherence functional on quantum states is (see Coherence as Physical Primitive, Theorem 4.1).
+This was originally a structural postulate (S1), but is derived here as a theorem (Step 6c): the unique continuous, -invariant, composition-compatible coherence functional on quantum states is , fixed by the requirement that the coherence fraction equals the Born probability.

 Statement